TinaHongBu/CMUNotes/Personal/Things I am glad I did.md

 Took the practical data science course

 Attended all the TOC & EOC when I am not actively looking for jobs

+Remove all apps from Macbook dock, especially mail